jaoeul/gingersnap/README.md

 This is a work in progress.

-The core idea of this project is to implement a fuzzer able to restart executables in a deterministic and efficient manner, providing mutated input for each run, with the goal of ultimately crashing the program.
+The core idea of this project is to implement a fuzzer able to restart executables in a deterministic and efficient manner, providing new, mutated input for each test case, with the goal of ultimately crashing the program, or finding unexpected behavior.
 When a specific input triggers a crash, the fuzzer will note the input and proceed with the next input.

 # Components